 - Log4j/Log4j2: According to the user's config

-In order to change the number of characters recorded per log statement by adding the following argument to your JVM startup arguments (default 10K):
+- Add the following argument to your JVM startup arguments (default is 10K):